 France has the Eiffel Tower

 It’s incredible how a tower that was supposed to be dismantled after the 1889 World’s Fair has become the symbol of the nation and one of the most famous structures in the world.
-Every year, seven million people visit the Eiffel Tower, making it the world’s most-visited paid monument.
+Seven million people visit the Eiffel Tower every year, making it the world’s most-visited paid monument.
 When constructed, it was the highest tower in the world.
-It is still the highest one in Paris, and the highest observation deck in the European Union.
+It is still the highest one in Paris and the highest observation deck in the European Union.
 Major events like the fireworks for the French national day take advantage of the Eiffel Tower.

 The Eiffel Tower is the most prominent landmark in France, but the list of famous French landmarks is astonishing.
 Sometimes it feels like it won’t ever end.